AidanSavant/AidanSavant.github.io/content/posts/move_semantics.md

 So, how is this used to transfer ownership of objects?
 We use them in a special kind of constructor and assignment operator known as the "move constructor" and "move assignment operator", respectively.

-Let's look at an example:
+Let's look at an example of a move constructor:
 ```cpp
 class A {
 public: